fr-ser/grafana-sqlite-datasource/README.md

 The most up to date (but also most generic) information can always be found here:
 [Grafana Website - Plugin Installation](https://grafana.com/docs/grafana/latest/plugins/installation/#install-grafana-plugins)

-### Allowing unsigned plugins

-Currently, the plugin is unsigned, which requires users to allow unsigned backend plugins.
-As of right now there is no process to sign a community plugin at all ([see link](https://github.com/fr-ser/grafana-sqlite-datasource/issues/5)).

-To allow unsigned plugins, see the [Grafana Configuration Documentation here](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins).

 ### ~~Installing the Plugin on an Existing Grafana with the CLI (not released yet)~~

 ~~Grafana comes with a command line tool that can be used to install plugins.~~